-Brendan Haberle’s practice focuses on technology transactions, primarily within the life sciences industry.
+Brendan Haberle’s practice focuses on technology transactions, within the life sciences, consumer products, and other industries.

-Mr. Haberle advises companies on technology licensing and intellectual property portfolio management, as well as regarding intellectual property concerns within corporate transactions such as public offerings and mergers and acquisitions.
+Mr. Haberle leverages his training and prior experience in laboratory science and technical analysis to advise companies on technology licensing, collaborations and other strategic intellectual property transactions, as well as regarding intellectual property matters within corporate transactions such as public offerings and mergers and acquisitions.

 - Ignyta, Inc. in its US$1.7 billion merger with Roche